garyesmith/scrolling-map-game-engine-demo/README.md

 ├── index.html              # HTML elements and start page
 ```

 `index.html` contains the HTML for this app.
-The head includes `/js/game.js` and `css/style.css` as well as jQuery 3.6.0 from a CDN service.
-The body defines container elements to hold the map and score panel.
+The page head includes `/js/game.js` and `/css/style.css` as well as the jQuery 3.6.0 library from a CDN service.
+The page body defines container elements to hold the map and score panel.

 `game.js` initializes when the document has loaded.
 This file loads and renders the maps from the configuration files in the `/json` subfolder, and defines event handlers for keypresses. jQuery animations are used to smoothly scroll the full map within a larger container.
+The player "walking" animations are implemented with animated GIFs, which are swapped into the page as necessary whenever the player movement direction changes.

 #### Game Configuration